bigfix/developer.bigfix.com/site/reference/types/technology-level-with-multiplicity.md

 No documentation exists.

-# multiplicity of <technology level with multiplicity>
+# multiplicity of &lt;technology level with multiplicity&gt;

 Returns an the number of times a technology level occurs.